Best air purifiers for 2020: Dyson, Coway, Molekule and more

-Every year, during the spring blooms and dry Autumn spells, seasonal allergies strike.
-Air purifiers can help clear the air in your house -- not to mention capture smoke particulates, dust and COVID-19 virus particles.
-But with an overwhelming number of devices on the market, all advertising various methods of air cleaning, how do you find the best one?
+Each year, during the dry autumn spells and spring blooms, seasonal allergies strike.
+Air purifiers can help clear the air in your house -- not to mention capture smoke particulates, mold spores, dust particles, pet dander, and COVID-19 virus particles.
+But with an overwhelming number of devices on the market, all touting various methods of air purification, how do you find the best air purifier?

-I've extensively researched the field of products, tested the extra features on a dozen of the most popular models, interviewed various experts in the field of indoor air quality and written up the definitive list of the best air cleaners around.
-Ready to buy an air purifier?
+I've extensively researched the field of products, tested the extra features on a dozen of the most popular models, interviewed various experts in the field of indoor air quality and written up the definitive list of the best air purifiers around.
+Ready to purchase an air purifier?
 Look no further.

 Before the recommendations…